jyablonski/nba_elt_rest_api/templates/help.md

 # REST API Help Page
-Documentation on various Endpoints, Pages, and Functionality provided by the API
+Documentation on various Endpoints, Pages, and Functionality provided by the API.
+[OpenAPI Docs](http://api.jyablonski.dev/docs)

 ## GET Endpoints
 ### Daily Predictions
 - The Daily Predictions Endpoint is used to showcase Win Predictions from the ML Model for that night's games